 Most production invoice processing pipelines combine execution models rather than committing to one.
 A common pattern:

-This hybrid approach lets each stage use the execution model that matches its operational requirements rather than forcing a single model across stages with fundamentally different characteristics.
-The key is keeping the interfaces between models clean: well-defined message schemas on the queues that connect them, and correlation IDs that trace an invoice across execution boundaries.
+This hybrid approach lets each stage use the execution model that matches its operational requirements.
+The key is clean interfaces: stable queue message schemas and correlation IDs that trace an invoice across execution boundaries.

 Failure Handling, Retry Logic, and Scaling to Production